Health & Safety Industry 4.0 applications in mining: Part 1

 It’s not possible for a human to list every possible scenario and potential type of harm that may arise whilst mining.

 Accidents can occur at any point in time, from falling off an office chair, resting arms outside of moving vehicles to the improper handling of explosives.
 Whilst there may be a novel (or old) technology that can solve these individual aspects, such as new carriages to carry workers, the electrification of plant, etc.; when talking about Industry 4.0 technology, what we’re really trying to do is provide new ways to analyze risk holistically (using machine learning) and then improve functions to achieve a strategic business objective (not a technology one) based on that analysis.

-Therefore, to explore the application of Industry 4.0 technology in mining, it’s important to focus on operational areas where the application of an AI + IoT platform can have significant impacts, rather than the analysis of a particular technology (such as the electrification of assets or driverless technologies).
+Therefore, to explore the application of Industry 4.0 technology in mining, it’s important to focus on operational areas where the application of sustainability solutions built on a Sustainability Performance Platform (SPP) can have significant impacts, rather than the analysis of a particular technology (such as the electrification of assets or driverless technologies).

 Enhanced plant and equipment performance: